open-data-fabric/open-data-fabric/open-data-fabric.md

 #### Metadata Block Hashing
 Blocks of the [MetadataChain](#metadata-chain) are referred to and linked together using their cryptographic hashes.
 The process of serializing and computing a stable hash is as follows:

-1. The [MetadataBlock](#metadatablock-schema) is serialized into [FlatBuffers](https://google.github.io/flatbuffers/) format following a two-step process to ensure that all variable-size buffers are layed out in memory in a consistent order:
+1. The [MetadataBlock](#metadatablock-schema) is serialized into [FlatBuffers](https://google.github.io/flatbuffers/) format following a two-step process to ensure that all variable-size buffers are laid out in memory in a consistent order:
    1. First, we iterate over all fields of the block in the same order they appear in the [schemas](#metadata-reference) serializing into buffers all vector-like and variable-size fields and recursing into nested data structures (tables) in the depth-first order.
    2. Second, we iterate over all fields again this time serializing all leftover fixed-size fields
 2. Block content is then nested into a [Manifest](#manifest-schema) object using same serialization rules as above